IndyCar driver Wickens reveals crash left him a paraplegic

-IndyCar driver Robert Wickens is paralyzed from the waist down from injuries suffered in an August crash at Pocono Raceway.
+IndyCar driver Robert Wickens is paralyzed from the chest down from injuries suffered in an August crash at Pocono Raceway.

 "I've only been posting videos of the small movement in my legs, but the reality is I am far away from walking on my own," Wickens wrote.
 "Some people are a bit confused with the severity of my injury, so I wanted let you know the reality of it.
 I've never worked harder for anything in my life, and I am giving it all I've got to spark those nerves in my legs."